raspberrypi/pico-vscode/README.md

 - Python 3.9 or later (in PATH or set in settings)
 - Git (in PATH)
 - Tar (in PATH)
+- Ninja (in PATH on Linux aarch64 only)

 ## Extension Settings